ietf-gitwg/using-github/draft-thomson-git-using-github.md

 management tasks, particularly when there is a need to maintain membership.

 Each organization requires owners.
-The owner team for a working group repository MUST include the Area Directors.
+The owner team for a working group repository MUST include responsible Area Directors.
 Area Directors MAY also designate a delegate that becomes an owner and working group chairs MAY also be owners.

 A team with administrator access SHOULD be created for the Working Group Chairs and any Working Group Secretary.
 Administrator access is preferable, since this